DG1001/Eikonsym/README.md

 To use this application, you need to:

 1. Have a Gmail account
-2. Enable 2-factor authentication
+2. Enable 2-factor authentication in your Google account
-3. Create an app password for this application
+3. Create an app password for this application:
+   - Go to your Google Account > Security > App passwords
+   - Select "Mail" as the app and give it a name (e.g., "Eikonsym")
+   - Copy the generated password
 4. Set the app password in the `.env` file

 ## How It Works

 1. When you create an event, a unique key is generated
 2. A special email address is created: `eikonsym+EVENTKEY@gmail.com`
-3. Share this email with your friends
+3. Share this email with your friends and family
-4. When they send photos to this email, the app retrieves them
+4. When they send photos to this email, the app retrieves them automatically
-5. All photos are displayed on the event page
+5. All photos are displayed on the event page in a gallery view
+6. Emails with images are automatically deleted after processing to avoid duplicates

+## Admin Features

+- Secure admin dashboard with master password protection
+- View and manage all events
+- Delete events and individual images
+- Configurable auto-refresh settings
+- Collapsible image view for efficient management

 ## Security Notes

-- Keep your app password secure
+- Keep your app password and admin passwords secure
 - The application checks emails sent specifically to event addresses
 - Images are stored in the `static/uploads` directory
+- Use environment variables for sensitive information in production

+## Requirements

+- Python 3.6+
+- Flask
+- Internet connection for email retrieval
+- Gmail account with app password